 And if you decide to sell your collection through an auction house, that process could stretch out the timeline.
 That’s because auction sales usually take place only a few times per year for each category of art.

+When it comes to investing in art, buying what you like is only the beginning.
 In addition to the purchase price and auction fees (if applicable), you also need to think about the cost of maintaining your art assets.
-We’re talking about things like framing, shipping, storage and insurance costs.
+We’re talking about things like framing, shipping, storage, and insurance costs.

-For instance, if you purchased an oil painting, you have to be mindful of where it’s being hung or stored.
+The handling and care of your artwork will depend on the type of medium you have on hand – oil painting, sculpture, photography, etc. For instance, if you purchased an oil painting, you have to be mindful of where it’s being hung or stored.
 Extreme changes in temperature and humidity, as well as improper framing, can spell trouble.

 On top of maintenance and storage, you may want to factor in insurance.
 (This usually isn’t something you have to worry about with more traditional assets.)